 Business Roundtable is an association of chief executive officers of leading U.S. companies working to promote a thriving economy and expanded opportunity for all Americans through sound public policy.

 SAS software was originally created by Goodnight and North Carolina State University colleagues to analyze agricultural-research data.
-Three decades later, it’s doing things Goodnight never imagined in his days as a doctoral student in statistics.
+Four decades later, it’s doing things Goodnight never imagined in his days as a doctoral student in statistics.

 “Innovation is the key to success in this business, and creativity fuels innovation,” Goodnight said.
 “Creativity is especially important to SAS because software is a product of the mind.
 As such, 95 percent of my assets drive out the gate every evening.
 It’s my job to maintain a work environment that keeps those people coming back every morning.
 The creativity they bring to SAS is a competitive advantage for us.”